qdrddr/WrenAi-k8s/README.md

 ```

 What’s the difference with the official [kustomization](https://github.com/Canner/WrenAI/blob/main/deployment/kustomizations/kustomization.yaml)?
 You’ll feel the difference when you need to update your app.
 Next time you need to upgrade your WrenAI, just change the `ref=` in main resource https://github.com/Canner/WrenAI.git/deployment/kustomizations?ref=0.4.0 to a newer version in the [kustomization.yaml](infra-deployments/wrenai/kustomizations/kustomization.yaml) file.
 And voila!

+## ArgoCD
+kustomization `enable-helm` flag is used to deploy helm.
+[Example of helm-values file](infra-deployments/argocd/argocd-helm-values.yaml) for ArgoCD to enable helm for kustomization.